GangOfFour199/DataEngineeringZoomcamp25/Homework/03-data-warehouse.md

 - 8333 rows

+## Question 5:
+What is the best strategy to make an optimized table in Big Query if your query will always filter based on tpep_dropoff_datetime and order the results by VendorID (Create a new table with this strategy)

+### Answer

+-

 ## Question 6:
 Write a query to retrieve the distinct VendorIDs between tpep_dropoff_datetime 2024-03-01 and 2024-03-15 (inclusive)</br>